gatsbyjs/gatsby/docs/docs/query-filters.md

 ## Summary

 Gatsby stores all data loaded during the source-nodes phase in Redux and it allows you to write GraphQL queries to query that data.
-This data, stored as individual "nodes", can be searched through using a query language that is a subset of [MongoDb queries](https://docs.mongodb.com/manual/reference/operator/query/).
+This data, stored as individual "nodes", can be searched through using a query language that is inspired by [MongoDb queries](https://docs.mongodb.com/manual/reference/operator/query/).

 When you write a GraphQL query, the `filter` parts will be processed and Gatsby will return all the nodes that match each of the given filters.
 GraphQL does the rest.

+Filtering is used in GraphQL root fields of Node types (e.g. for File type it would be `file` and `allFile`).
+The GraphQL `filter` argument is passed to the filtering system and will return all the nodes that match each of the given filters.
+The rest of the processing, such as pagination, is handled on GraphQL resolver level.

 ### History and Sift